microscaler/tinkerbell/docs/mdbook/src/adr/0008-Persistent_Agent_Memory_Strategy_v2.md

 ### Context & Motivation

 In large-scale agentic runtimes, computational resources must be efficiently managed.
 Agents often have episodic active periods followed by dormancy.
-To enable efficient resource utilization, Tinkerbell FAR systems can enter a **sleep state**, allowing resource deallocation, and later be seamlessly **resurrected** with full memory integrity and context restored.
+To enable efficient resource utilization, Tiffany FAR systems can enter a **sleep state**, allowing resource deallocation, and later be seamlessly **resurrected** with full memory integrity and context restored.

 This approach dramatically reduces infrastructure costs and enables agents to scale dynamically across distributed clusters or edge-computing environments.